OperaVaria/useful-bash-scripts/docs/README.md

 ### script-autostart

-Helps the user to quickly set a script to automatically run at user login.
+Helps the user to quickly set a script to run automatically on user login.

 ### smart-cleanup